swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

 ///   - input: The input to send to the executable.
 ///   - error: How to manage executable standard error.
 ///   - preferredBufferSize: The preferred size in bytes for the buffer used when reading
-///     from the subprocess's standard error stream.
+///     from the subprocess's standard output stream.
 If `nil`, uses the system page size
 ///     as the default buffer size.
 Larger buffer sizes may improve performance for
 ///     subprocesses that produce large amounts of output, while smaller buffer sizes
 ///     may reduce memory usage and improve responsiveness for interactive applications.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom execution body to manually control the running process.
+///   - body: A closure to manage the running process.
+///     All arguments passed to this closure are valid only for
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
+///     - outputSequence: The standard output as an asynchronous sequence of buffers.
-/// - Returns: an `ExecutableResult` type containing the return value of the closure. public func run<Result, Input: InputProtocol, Error: ErrorOutputProtocol>(
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<Result, Input: InputProtocol, Error: ErrorOutputProtocol>(
     _ executable: Executable,
     arguments: Arguments = [],